istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 Note that two pods within the same namespace could in theory be set to use different modes by labeling individual pods separately from the namespace label; however, this is not recommended.
 For most common use cases a single mode should be used for all pods within a single namespace.

-The exact logic to determine whether a pod is set up to use the ambient mode is as follows:
+The exact logic to determine whether a pod is set up to use ambient mode is as follows:

 1. The `istio-cni` plugin configuration exclude list configured in `cni.values.excludeNamespaces` is used to skip namespaces in the exclude list.
 1. `ambient` mode is used for a pod if